BinkanSalaryman/Discord-Audio-Stream-Bot/README.md

 * Run **Discord Audio Stream Bot.exe**
 * **Auto:** Follow the instructions on the console window to set up your bot.
 * **Manual:** Close to create a fresh **config.json** file, fill in your bot token, then run again.
-* Type **@YouBotNameHere voice join** in a guild text channel to bring the bot into a voice channel.
+* Type **@YourBotNameHere voice join** in a guild text channel to bring the bot into a voice channel.
 * Now it should be sending audio from your *default* recording device (your microphone).
 To change that, use Virtual Audio Cable from **Binaries>Tools** section.

 ## Binaries